-The white grape comes from Greece, Synonyms are Asporombola, Asprorobola, Asprorompola, Robbola, Robola Aspri, Robola Kerini, Rombola, Rompola and Rompola Kerine.
-According to an unverifiable hypothesis, the vine was brought centuries ago by the Venetians on the island.
-This is another reason why it used to be thought that they were grown with the one in Friuli, Italy Ribolla Gialla is dentic.
-According to done in 2008 DNA analysis but this is not the case, but there are two types Goustolidi and Theiako Mavro a close relationship.
-The descent (parenthood) is unknown. color mutations are the pink-robed Robola Kokkino (Rombola Kokkino) and the blackberry Mavro Rombola .
+The white grape variety comes from Greece, Synonyms are Asporombola, Asprorobola, Asprorompola, Robbola, Robola Aspri, Robola Kerini, Rombola, Rompola and Rompola Kerine.
+According to a not verifiable hypothesis, the vine was brought to the island by the Venetians centuries ago.
+This is one of the reasons why it was previously assumed that it was grown in Friuli, Italy Ribolla Gialla is dental.
+According to in 2008 DNA analysis however, this is not the case, however, there are two varieties Goustolidi and Theiako Mavro a close relationship.
+The parentage is unknown. color mutations are the pink berry Robola Kokkino (Rombola Kokkino) and the black berry Mavro Rombola .

-The early-ripening, high yielding vine is often in bush form ( gobelet ) behaved.
-She is prone to real mildew.
-Botrytis and viral diseases, The variety produces acidic, extract rich white wines with aromas of grapefruit and citrus oxidation neigrn.
-She will be especially on the Ionian Islands grown.
-On Kefallonia The OPAP white wine Robola Kefallonia, which is considered to be one of the best Greek white wines, is sorted.
+The early ripening, productive vine is often in bush form ( gobelet ) behaved.
+It is susceptible to real ones mildew.
+Botrytis and viral diseases, The variety produces acidic, extract-rich white wines with aromas of grapefruit and citrus, which are used for oxidation neigrn.
+It is mainly focused on the Ionian Islands grown.
+On Kefallonia the OPAP white wine Robola Kefallonia is obtained, which is considered one of the best Greek white wines.
 The Greek acreage in 2010 was 465 hectares.

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Picture : photo archive National Interprofessional Organization of Wine and Wine of Greece
+Image : photo archive National Interprofessional Organization of Vine and Wine of Greece